 Where:

-• curl -O http://download.redis.io/redis-stable.tar.gz – Downloads the Redis installation archive.
+– Downloads the Redis installation archive.tar xzvf redis-stable.tar.gz

 The remaining commands install the Redis software.